Byron White: Oxford

-Law school and the NFL
+Law school

-Upon enrolling at Yale, White continued his previous routine of studying fourteen hours a day, taking breaks only to exercise in the gymnasium where he would frequent the basketball courts—often clashing against Clint Frank in pick-up games.
+Upon enrolling at Yale, White continued his previous routine of studying fourteen hours a day, taking breaks only to exercise in the gymnasium where he would frequent the basketball courts, often clashing against Yale halfback Clint Frank in pick-up games.
 Despite attempts by the New York Giants and other NFL teams to get him to sign back into football, White publicly repudiated his football career, telling a local newspaper that "my football playing days are over.
 I'm started on a law career."

-At the time, Yale was home to a number of legal realists who rebuked Lochner, substantive due process, and were generally scholars with an expertise in legal fields outside of constitutional law.
+At the time, Yale was home to a number of legal realists who rebuked Lochner and substantive due process, and were generally scholars with an expertise in legal fields outside of constitutional law.
 Two of such realists—Myres S. McDougal and Arthur Corbin—had a significant influence on White early in law school.
 Future justice Potter Stewart, one year ahead of him at the university, remembered White as "a serious-minded, scholarly, and rather taciturn (except when he found himself engaged in lively colloquy with J. W. Moore in his class on Procedure), and extremely likable young man with steel-rimmed eyeglasses."

 White earned the highest grades in his first-year class and was subsequently awarded the Edgar M. Cullen Prize, an award given to the highest-achieving first-year student.
 During the summer, he returned to Colorado and attended summer school at the University of Colorado Law School, got an appendectomy, and became a waiter at his old fraternity.
-White would turn down an offer to join the editorship of the Yale Law Journal, instead taking a leave of absence to promptly return to professional football as a member of the Detroit Lions, again leading the league in rushing in 1940.
-In three NFL seasons, he played in 33 games and led the NFL in rushing yards in 1938 and 1940.
-With an offer of $15,800, he was the National Football League's highest-paid player, and ultimately ended the season with the highest number of yards in the NFL at 514.
-Despite White's performance, the Lions had a largely mediocre season, disappointingly finishing in third-place with a 5-5-1 record.
-At the end of the season in December 1941, he returned to Yale to await a call to serve in the U.S. Navy after the Attack on Pearl Harbor; in May 1942, he was assigned to naval intelligence and spent weeks training at Dartmouth College and in New York City.
-His original intention was to join the Marines Corps, but was kept out due to being colorblind.
+White would turn down an offer to join the editorship of the Yale Law Journal, instead taking a leave of absence to promptly return to professional football as a member of the Detroit Lions.

+Professional football

+White came into the National Football League with the then-Pirates in the summer of 1938 as a widely-heralded college star.
+The $15,800 contract he had signed made White the NFL's highest-paid player.
+About his first game, one Pittsburgh journalist said he "looked better as an individual than the Pirates did as a team".
+Despite leading the NFL in rushing yards in 1938, White did not appear for the 1939 season.
+He would reappear for the Detroit Lions in 1940 and would again top the world of "postgraduate football" with a league-leading performance in rushing.

+White played a total of three NFL seasons — 33 games in all.
+He led the league in rushing twice during that short interval, and was elected the NFL's first team All-Pro right halfback in 1940.